mrspaceman/my-blog-pages/_posts/2024-03-261-fixing-my-ender-5-s1.md

 it took a couple more weeks for the motherboard to arrive, but I dont think I need that at the moment, so it will go into the Ender 5 S1 stuff box for now.

-I cant really praise Creality support enough, they did enerything to get me back up and running quickly, and if I'd followed what they had suggested and replaced the ribbon cable when they sent it to me, my printer would have been up and working a lot sooner.
+I cant really praise Creality support enough, they did everything to get me back up and running quickly, and if I'd followed what they had suggested and replaced the ribbon cable when they sent it to me, my printer would have been up and working a lot sooner.

 Many prints later and it's still going strong.